 Epifluorescence microscopy is widely used in cell biology as the illumination beam penetrates the full depth of the sample, allowing easy imaging of intense signals and co-localization studies with multi-colored labeling on the same sample.
 Epifluorescence imaging can, however, limit the precise localization of fluorescence molecules and does not allow to interpret 3-dimensional spatial data, as any out-of-focus light will be collected.
 This can be resolved by using super-resolution techniques, which circumvent the main limitation of fluorescence microscopy in general, a limited resolution power that cannot distinguish objects that are less than 200nm apart.

 As a microscope, the Nanoimager allows three different modes of imaging depending on the illumination angle: epifluorescence, TIRF or HILO.
 With thick samples, such as whole tissues, epifluorescence can be employed but frequently HILO would be preferable to optimise signal to noise ratio.
-The Nanoimager takes epifluorescence microscopy to the next level by boosting its resolution to up to 20nm, with its wide range of super-resolution techniques, such as dSTORM, PALM, single particle tracking, smFRET and SIM microscopy.
+The Nanoimager takes epifluorescence microscopy to the next level by boosting its resolution to up to 20nm, with its wide range of super-resolution techniques, such as dSTORM, PALM, single-particle tracking and smFRET.
 These allow a much richer visualisation, with enhanced resolution and increased signal to noise ratio, when compared to standard epifluorescence microscopy.